ATDehkordi/WQEye/README.md

 </p>

 # WQEye: A Python-based Software Aided by Google Earth Engine for Machine Learning-based Retrieval of Water Quality Parameters from Sentinel-2 and Landsat-8/9 Remote Sensing Data

-🛑 **important**: This repository contains an incomplete version of WQEye, as the corresponding paper is currently under review.
-The full code will be released upon acceptance.
-For software illustrations, please refer to [here](docs/Step-by-Step.pdf).

 ## 1. Software Documentation